Step One: Clean Off Contaminants and Corrosives

 Attending to anything chore-like immediately after returning from a camping trip in the backcountry is usually the last thing any of us wants to do.
-But to ensure our backpacking tent stays in good shape for our next trip and many more in the years to come, it’s well worth taking just a few minutes to treat it to a little TLC and ensure it’s stored in a way that will prevent any deterioration in the fabrics.
+But to ensure our backpacking tent stays in good shape for future trips, it’s well worth taking just a few minutes to treat it to a little TLC and ensure it’s stored in a way that will prevent any deterioration in the fabrics.

 Step 1: Clean your Tent